 Do hair transplants work?

-Utilising the latest technological advancements and improved surgical techniques, FUE hair transplants provide exceptional results that can leave the patient with a natural-looking, full head of voluminous hair.
+Utilising the latest technological advancements and improved surgical techniques, FUE hair transplants provide results that can leave the patient with natural-looking hair.

 FUE hair transplants are a less invasive procedure than that of its FUT counterpart, and they also ensure that there is minimal scarring with a quick recovery time.
 Plenty of patient reviews show that hair transplants do work, but this can all depend on how qualified and experienced the surgeon is.

 Hair loss in men begins to speed up in their early thirties and then typically slows down to a more manageable rate.
+Hair transplant surgery can permanently give hair back in a region that has lost it.
 By monitoring the hair loss, your surgeon will be able to recommend the best time to have a transplant and guarantee the best results for longer.
+The main reason behind this is that you don’t want your hair to continue falling out after having a hair transplant, leaving you a permanent zone of transplanted hair and then no hair behind or surrounding it.

 How long does a hair transplant last?

-When a hair transplant is done right, it will last many years, and often a lifetime, thanks to the type of hair used and the precise nature of FUE.
-But if you think you are in need of a second hair transplant, always consult an expert surgeon, such as the team here at The Treatment Rooms London.
-We can guide you through the options available and help you manage hair loss in a variety of ways – but rest assured, helping our patients look and feel their very best is our ultimate goal.
+When a hair transplant is done right, it can last 10-20 years, and often a lifetime, thanks to the type of hair used and the precise nature of FUE.
+But if you think you are in need of another hair transplant, always consult an expert surgeon, such as the team here at The Treatment Rooms London.
+We can guide you through the options available and help you manage hair loss in a variety of ways.

 Will I need a second hair transplant?

-As hair loss is the main reason most people choose to have a hair transplant, many patients are understandably concerned that their hair loss may come back.
-A good surgeon will be able to advise you on when is the best time to have a hair transplant, including how fast the hair loss is occurring, and how evenly the hair loss is spread through the scalp.
+As hair loss is the main reason most people choose to have a hair transplant, many patients are understandably concerned that their hair loss may come back or continue.
+A good surgeon will be able to advise you on when is the best time to have a hair transplant, including how fast the hair loss is occurring, and whether you may need to delay having a hair transplant.
 There are in fact better times than others to have a hair transplant which your surgeon will discuss with you during your consultation.

 When you have your first FUE transplant, your care team will be able to recommend non-surgical hair loss treatments like Minoxidil and Finasteride that help combat any further hair loss and maintain a more consistent look.